 Tourism

 Diverse cultural events and festivals all over the country have been significant contributors.
 This has rapidly increased the drive for tourists.
 Whether it’s the pristine Bondi Beach or the historic Kings Park, every corner of Australia has a story to tell.
 As a result, we see more tourists visiting the country, thus driving the economy more each year.
-Furthermore, they require a NAATI translator for all official document translations.
+Furthermore, they require a NAATI-certified translator for all official document translations.
 So, it also improves the economy.

 Hospitality & Food